KKGames/Ultimatum/README.md

 # Ultimatum
-A game theory game, where two players must agree to split a pool of money.
+Ultimatum is a popular game used in game theory in which players must agree on how much money to share amongs eachother.
+If no agreement is found the money is lost.